What Is Monero?

 The main point of differentiation with Monero is the CryptoNote implementation, which has been around since 2001 and has received significant peer-review around its functionality.
 (Traceable Ring signatures for example)

-ZeroCoin/ZeroCash – Using zero-knowledge proofs (ZKP) this protocol obscures the sender and the entire economy.
-Any exploits (such as creating false proofs/spending) wouldn’t be known until much later due to the anonymous nature of the network.
+ZeroCoin/ZeroCash – Using zero-knowledge proofs (ZKPs), this protocol obscures the sender and the entire economy.
+You wouldn’t know any exploits (such as creating false proofs/spending) until much later due to the anonymous nature of the network.
 One of the biggest risks is the lack of maturity and peer review behind the cryptography.
-Also, ZKP relied on the initial RSA private key generated to be destroyed by the creators.
+Also, ZKPs rely on the creators of the initial RSA private key to destroy it.
 (As supposedly done in this computer burning ceremony)

-CoinJoin is a mixing protocol that combines transaction but does not mask users, senders or transactions at a protocol level.
-Originally developed by bitcoin developer Gregory Maxwell, Coin Join is used by Dash, who leverages the Masternode (MN) model where users must possess 1000 DASH to host a MN.
+CoinJoin is a mixing protocol that combines transactions but does not mask users, senders, or transactions at a protocol level.
+Originally developed by bitcoin developer Gregory Maxwell, Coin Join is used by Dash, who leverages the Masternode (MN) model where users must possess 1000 DASH to host an MN.
 Critics say this creates a single point of failure as the individual nodes who provide the mixing service are vulnerable to Sybil attacks.